PerlAlien/Alien-Build/README.md

         $build->runtime_prop->{ffi_checklib}->{system} = [ try_linker_script => 1 ];
         ```

+    This is typically set by a plugin in the gather stage
+    (for either share or system installs).

 - install\_type

     The install type.
+This is set by AB core after the probe hook is
+    executed.
 Is one of:

     - system